 5. If I pay more to an attorney for my criminal charge, am I more likely to win my case?

 The amount you pay should not drive the caliber of your representation.
-Once you hire an attorney, that attorney is ethically bound to represent your best interests at all times.
+After hiring an attorney, that attorney is ethically bound to represent your best interests at all times.
 An attorney has an obligation to charge a reasonable fee based on the extent of experience in his or her field of practice and a complete assessment on the complexity of the case.
 This is why you have to address question number 2 prior to signing any fee agreement.
 Hire the attorney you feel most comfortable with after a full discussion regarding your goals and the attorney’s experience.